ChrisBell193/Siesta_Sentry/README.md

 ### Setup
 Follow the steps below to run everything locally!

 First, clone the repository and then create a new directory called data within the drowsiness_detection directory.
-Within that folder, create a directory called video.
+Within that folder, create a directory called raw data, and within that directory another called video.
 Structure should look like this:

 ____________________________
 drowsiness_detection/

 ├── data/

+│   └── raw_data/

 │      └── video/

 └── config/

 │
 ...

-Second, download the videos from this [link](https://www.kaggle.com/datasets/rishab260/uta-reallife-drowsiness-dataset) and move all of the videos from the different folds into the video directory you just created.
+Second, download the videos from this [link](https://www.kaggle.com/datasets/rishab260/uta-reallife-drowsiness-dataset) and move all of the folders containing the videos from the different folds into the video directory you just created, such that your video directory has folders numbered from 1 to 48. each containing 3 video files.

 Third, install the requirements:
 ```